 In 2012, SCAIR consolidated its two centers, previously located in Alpine and San Diego’s Fairmount area.
 The new state-of-the-art center is located in the revitalized area of Downtown El Cajon.

 In 2013, SCAIR was the recipient of a Tobacco-Use Prevention Education (TUPE) Program grant, also through the California Department of Education, as well as a grant through the New York Life Foundation and the National Alliance for Grieving Children which provided funds to establish the Support and Grief Education (SAGE) Project.

-In 2014, SCAIR was designated by the Department of Labor as a Workforce Innovation and Opportunity Act (WIOA) Program recipient.
+In 2014, SCAIR was designated by the Department of Labor, Employment and Training Administration, as a Workforce Innovation and Opportunity Act (WIOA) Program recipient.
 Those funds established SCAIR’s Native NetWORKS Program.

 In 2017, SCAIR received a subcontract from the Northern California Indian Development Council to provide Community Service Block Grant funds to eligible Participants.
 SCAIR established the Howka Program to distribute these services.